-Integrating stormwater management features in streets presents a significant opportunity to treat stormwater at the source and reduce the quantity of run-off contributed to stormwater system.
+Integrating stormwater management features in streets treats stormwater at the source and reduces the quantity of run-off contributed to stormwater system.
 Establishing boulevards and curb extensions within streets provides the necessary space for roadside swales, rain gardens, and stormwater management features.